Is International Law “Real Law”? Examining the Debate

 According to Starke:

-“Modern Authorial Jurisprudence has disproved that force is sanction behind the law.
-It is proved beyond doubt that there are many communities that have a system of law without formal authority and are equally obeyed. it was by formal authority.
+“Modern Authorial Jurisprudence has disproved that force is a sanction behind the law.
+It is proven beyond doubt that there are many communities that have a system of law without formal authority and are equally obeyed. it was by formal authority.

 The arguments of the jurists who regard international law as real law may be summed up as follows: